checkeverything.ch

 What exactly is call spoofing?

-Call spoofing is the falsification of the transmitted CLI (Calling Line Identification): the screen of the called person shows a different number than the one actually placing the call.
+Call spoofing is the falsification of the transmitted CLI (Calling Line Identification): your screen shows a different number than the one actually placing the call.
 It is enabled mainly by VoIP and is used to impersonate a bank, an authority or a known contact.

 Which providers are covered?

-All telecom service providers licensed or registered in Switzerland: Swisscom, Sunrise and Salt, plus all MVNOs and resellers (yallo, Wingo, M-Budget, Aldi Suisse Talk, Lidl Connect, Lebara, TalkTalk, Coop Mobile, Quickline and others) as well as pure VoIP operators.
+All telecom service providers registered in Switzerland: Swisscom, Sunrise and Salt, plus all MVNOs and resellers (yallo, Wingo, M-Budget, Aldi Suisse Talk, Lidl Connect, Lebara, TalkTalk, Coop Mobile, Quickline and others) as well as transit and pure VoIP operators.

 Do the new rules eliminate spoofing completely?

-No. Spoofing via pure VoIP without classic signalling remains harder to detect.
-The rules do, however, sharply reduce the simplest pattern — faked +41 numbers from abroad.
+No. Spoofing via pure VoIP without classic signalling remains harder to detect, and fraudsters switch to generic foreign numbers or faked names in messaging-app calls.
+The rules do sharply reduce the simplest pattern — faked +41 numbers from abroad.
 Your own caution on the phone remains essential.

 Where do I report suspicious calls?

-Via the online form of OFCOM (unwanted advertising and spoofing calls) and to the NCSC for suspected cyber fraud.
+Via the online form of OFCOM/BAKOM (unwanted advertising and spoofing calls) and to the NCSC for suspected cyber fraud.
 In case of financial damage, also file a criminal complaint with the cantonal police.

 What should I do if I have lost money?